venkateshreddy5353/django_lms/documentation/models.md

     - membership type (foreign key to membership)

 Subscription - only created when a member creates a a paid membership
-    - user membership
+    - user membership (foreign key to UserMembership)
-    - stripe subscription id  (created when a user pays)(foreign key to UserMembership)
+    - stripe subscription id  (created when a user pays)
     - active

 Course